-In its latest case bulletin, the Department of Health (DOH) also reported 2,363 new confirmed cases, pushing the overall tally of active cases to 51,482.
+In its latest case bulletin, the DOH also reported 2,361 new confirmed cases, bringing the total number of active cases to 48,040.

-The majority of the newly announced cases are from the National Capital Region (NCR) with 858, the provinces of Cavite with 309, Batangas with 139, Rizal with 112, and Bulacan with 97 infections.
+The majority of the new confirmed cases were from the National Capital Region with 565, followed by the provinces of Cavite (174), Pangasinan (145), Northern Samar (104), and Quezon (98).

-The DOH also reported there are 144 deaths logged today which brings the death toll to 6,069.
+The DOH also reported 50 deaths, which brings the death toll to 6,497.

-“Some 131 duplicates were removed from the total case count and 54 of these were recovered cases.
-Moreover, 48 cases previously tagged as recovered were reclassified as deaths after final validation,” the DOH said.
+“About 99 duplicates were removed from the total case count, and 77 of these were recovered cases and two were deaths.
+Moreover, seven cases, which were previously tagged as recovered, were reclassified as deaths,” the DOH said.

-As of Monday, the 108 licensed reverse transcription-polymerase chain reaction (RT-PCR) laboratories and 34 licensed GeneXpert laboratories have done a total of 3,767,194 tests nationwide.
+As of Wednesday, the 112 DOH-licensed reverse transcription – polymerase chain reaction laboratories and 35 GeneXpert laboratories have done a total of 4,012,853 tests nationwide.